Chelsea’s N’Golo Kante

 / Kieran Galvin/NurPhoto / AFP /Getty Images)

-The 26-year-old will be presented with the award at a gala dinner on May 18.
+Kante will receive his award at a gala dinner in London on May 18.

 “N’Golo Kante could not be a more deserving winner of English football’s most prestigious individual award,” said FWA chairman Paddy Barclay.

 “Considering the competition of Eden Hazard and others from Chelsea in particular, this is a great achievement.”